colin-intj/fraction-calculator/README.md

 # Fraction Calculator

-## About

-My favorite part of the Python programming language is the fraction module.
+My favorite part of the Python programming language is the fractions module.
-This module allows programmers to perform accurate mathematical operations which would otherwise be impossible with floating decimals.
-And because I love the fraction module so much, I was thoroughy dissapointed by the fact that there isn't an equivalent library for Java, that's why I've taken it upon myself to create my own!

-## Program Design

-To demonstrate my fraction class, I've created this fraction calculator.
-The calculator works in a command shell-like fashion.
-It allows users to add, subtract, multiply, and divide fractions until they choose to end the program.
-The program also simplifies the output.
+This module enables programmers to represent irrational numbers as fractions, thus, increasing accuracy.
+Since Java doesn't have an equivalent library, I wrote a Java class that performs a similar function; to demonstrate it, I made this simple fraction calculator.
+The calculator can add, subtract, multiply, and divide expressions containing two operands; the best part is that it also simplifies the solutions!

 ## How to Use